willymcallister/willymcallister.github.io/_articles/source-transformation.md

 Let's see if we can get the circuit to tell us its $i$-$v$ graph.

 We expect it to be a line, since it's made from the sum of two lines.
 If we know two points on the line, we can form the equation.
-Can get the circuit to tell us two points?
+Can we get the circuit to tell us two points?

 Two easy points are where the line crosses the voltage axis and where it crosses the current axis.
 For this we need some equipment: a voltmeter, an ammeter, and a short wire.